Meet Attorney Guillermo Lara Jr.

 data, I missed the face-to-face interaction.
 This realization drove me

-I knew I would meet people that needed a voice and someone to fight for
+I would meet people that needed a voice and someone to fight for them.

-them.
-I knew most people here had their backs against the wall and needed
+I knew most people here had their backs against the wall and needed help.

-help.
-I used the analytical skills I learned throughout my scientific
+I used the analytical skills I learned throughout my scientific work and

-work and the toughness I learned in my formative years to fight for people
+the toughness I learned in my formative years to fight for people that

-that needed it.
-I quickly learned that I loved this combination of work
+needed it.
+I quickly learned that I loved this combination of work and

 After a few years, I developed the reputation for being an

 aggressive, strategic, and organized